 When you begin planning your wedding, it is very common to keep a journal to chronicle your journey from fiancé to bride.
 10 years ago this was done using a pad and paper, but these days you can do it online in the form of a wedding blog.
-If you don’t know what a blog is, though you probably do, it stands for “web log” and is essentially a journal that you keep online like a webpage.
-You can pick and choose which people are allowed to view it, but most people just make their wedding blog visible to the general public.
+If you don’t know what a blog is, though you probably do; it stands for “web log” and is essentially a journal that you keep online like a webpage.
+You can pick and choose which people are allowed to view it if you like.
+However, most people just make their wedding blog visible to the general public.

-The best part about starting your own wedding blog is that you can look back several years later and see your wedding planning process from start to finish.
-There are plenty of places that offer free blogs to users, but sometimes they go out of business and your wedding blog will disappear over the years.
+The best part about starting your own wedding blog is that you can look back several years later.
+It’s like a time capsule because you can see your wedding planning process from start to finish.
+There are plenty of places that offer free blogs to users.
+Unfortunately, sometimes they go out of business and your wedding blog will disappear over the years.
+There are also a lot of great resource websites to help brides out along the way.
 So, in an effort to help you decide which blog platforms will stand the test of time so you can look back in years to come, we’ve put together a list of our favorites.

 Wedding Blog on Blogspot

 Formerly known as “Blogger”, Blogspot is owned and operated by Google.
-This means that it is probably the most stable blogging platform out there in terms longevity, and it has plenty of great features to make your wedding blog great.
-You can even set it up so you can post to your blog via text or email which is perfect for when you want to publish pictures of wedding dress or decoration ideas.
+This means that it is probably the most stable blogging platform out there in terms longevity.
+Also, it has plenty of great features to make your wedding blog great.
+You can even set it up so you can post to your blog via text or email; which is perfect for when you want to publish pictures of wedding dress or decoration ideas.
 Creating a blog about weddings on BlogSpot is a great way to keep things simple and share the journal of your wedding experience with everyone.

-WordPress is by far the most used blogging platform in the world, which means that you will get the most configuration options and plugins when using it.
-That means you can add things like countdown timers and guest books with a few clicks of your mouse, and that’s something you can’t get with any other blogging platform.
-However, it has a bit of a learning curve and requires some computer savvy, but these days most people have the skills required to setup a really great wedding blog using WordPress.
+WordPress is by far the most used blogging platform in the world.
+That means that you will get the most configuration options and plugins when using it.
+Additionally, you can add things like countdown timers and guest books with a few clicks of your mouse.
+That’s something you can’t get with any other blogging platform!
+And, of course, you can share the time of day that you plan to have your wedding.
+However, it has a bit of a learning curve and requires some computer savvy.
+However, these days most people have the skills required to setup a really great wedding blog using WordPress.

-Though there are literally hundreds of free blogging platforms out there from which to choose, these three cover the most desirable aspects for prospective wedding bloggers.
-All three offer a different variety of features, but all three will be there still in 15 or 20 years so you can look back at your wedding blog and remember ever single detail of the planning process.
+There are literally hundreds of free blogging platforms out there from which to choose.
+However, these three cover the most desirable aspects for prospective wedding bloggers.
+All three offer a different variety of features.
+However, all three will be there still in 15 or 20 years so you can look back at your wedding blog and remember ever single detail of the planning process.